 There is no entrance exam to the program.
 The most suitable candidates will be invited to an interview.
 Based on these interviews approximately 30 students will be accepted to the program.

-Application: 0 – 5 selection points (motivation, career plan, competence in ICT and previous experience).
+Application: 0 – 8 selection points (motivation, career plan, competence in ICT and previous experience)

-Language skills: 0 – 1 selection points (Finnish language skills (1 selection point: Finnish as a mother tongue, secondary language or YKI 4 level accredited skills) 1 selection point).
+Finnish language skills: 0 – 1 selection points for Finnish language skills (1 selection point: Finnish as a mother tongue, secondary language or YKI 4 level accredited skills)

-Applicants will be invited to an interview based by the sum of their application, language skills and educational background selection points.
+Applicants will be invited to an interview based by the sum of their application selection points, language skills selection points and educational background selection points.
 The interview will be held in our Campus in Pasila, Helsinki.
 No exemptions.

-The final selection will be made based on the sum of interview, language and educational background selection points.
+The final selection will be made based on the sum of interview and language skills selection points.
 In the case of equal selection points applicants ordering will be based on their interview selection points.
-In case of equal points in interview as well ordering will be based on application selection points.
+In case of equal points in interview selection points, the ordering will be based on application selection points.
 In case of equal selection points throughout the process random selection is used.

 You might not be able to combine studying in the program and getting unemployment benefits.